rubensauchelli/platform-template/documentation/api-reference.md

 ```

 **Notes:**
-- CSV follows the format: `Field,Value,Additional Information`
-- CSV content is validated before being returned
+- Supported export formats depend on the module configuration
-- Default CSV generation template is used if no templateId is provided
+- Default export template is used if no templateId is provided
-- CSV is returned as a string, not as a file download
+- Content is returned as a string; for file downloads, use a separate endpoint

 ## Template Management